Please read the following Privacy Notice carefully.

 We do this as a task carried out as a legal obligation.
 Business Rates billing, collection and enforcement processes are supported by legislation laid down by the Government.
 We are legally able to require that information is provided and also to impose penalties if information properly requested is not provided, is incomplete or knowingly incorrect.

 Your information will initially be administered by the Council's Revenues & Benefits Service.
 However, we may share your information with other bodies.
-We have a public interest reason, which is supported by legislation, to share your data with HM Courts and Tribunals Service, Cabinet Office (National Fraud Initiative), Her Majesty's Revenues and Customs, Vigilant Apps Limited, Mag:Net Solutions Limited, Equifax Ltd, Rossendales Ltd, Newlyn PLC or Phoenix Commercial Collections Ltd for the purpose of preventing and detecting fraud and error or recovering unpaid Business Rates.
+We have a public interest reason, which is supported by legislation, to share your data with HM Courts and Tribunals Service, Cabinet Office (National Fraud Initiative), Her Majesty's Revenues and Customs, Department for Business, Energy and Industrial Strategy (BEIS), Vigilant Apps Limited, Mag:Net Solutions Limited, Equifax Ltd, Rossendales Ltd, Newlyn PLC, Phoenix Commercial Collections Ltd or oneSource for the purpose of preventing and detecting fraud and error or recovering unpaid Business Rates.

 We will never sell your data.
 However, we may share some of your personal information with third parties to: